sonali091023/90DaysOfDevOps/2026/day-14/day-14-networking.md

 If nothing is returned: SSH is not listening on port 22.
 If you see an sshd entry: SSH is running, and we can investigate why the connection failed.

-**3. Write one line: is it reachable?
-If not, what’s the next check? (e.g., service status, firewall).**

-Result: Connection successful, If not reachable:
+To resolve Check SSH Service: sudo systemctl status ssh & If it says the service is not found, check: sudo systemctl status sshd

+Note: If ssh is not installed we have to install by using following commands:
+- sudo apt update
+- sudo apt install openssh-server
-Next checks: systemctl status ssh
+- sudo systemctl enable --now ssh

+Note: If ss -tulpn showed another listening port (for example, Docker on 2375, a web server on 80 or 8080, or PostgreSQL on 5432), use that port instead of 22.
+The task says to pick any listening port, not specifically SSH.

+-->For example, if you have Nginx on port 80: curl -I http://localhost:80

+-->or if you have a web app on port 8080: curl -I http://localhost:8080

+-->or test any listening TCP port with: nc -zv localhost <port>

-**Reflection (add to your markdown)**
+Reflection (add to your markdown):

 **1. Which command gives you the fastest signal when something is broken?**

---> ping command or curl -I it will quickly tells you If the host is reachable, If there is packet loss, network latency OR whether the network layer is working etc,

---> Ping command gives instance connectivity check.
+--> ping command or curl -I it will quickly tells you If the host is reachable, If there is packet loss, network latency OR whether the network layer is working etc, Ping command gives instance connectivity check.
 And if ping command fails then problem may be in Network connectivity, Routing, DNS [If hostname cant resolve].
+OR we can say `ping` is the fastest command to verify basic network connectivity.
+- For web applications, `curl -I <URL>` quickly confirms whether the server is reachable and shows the HTTP status code.

 **2. What layer (OSI/TCP-IP) would you inspect next if DNS fails?
 If HTTP 500 shows up?**

 -->DNS (Domain Name System) is an application-layer protocol that translates a domain name into an IP address.
 If DNS fails, the issue is usually related to:

-   DNS server not responding
+- DNS server not responding

-   Incorrect DNS records
+- Incorrect DNS records

-   Misconfigured /etc/resolv.conf
+- Misconfigured /etc/resolv.conf

-   Network firewall blocking DNS (port 53)
+- Network firewall blocking DNS (port 53)

 --> Check Application layer first (DNS service).
 Then verify UDP/TCP 53 at Transport layer.

     HTTP 500: Application layer issue.
     Next checks:
     Service logs
     Application logs

    Backend service health

+-->- **DNS failure:** Inspect the **Application Layer** (OSI Layer 7 / TCP-IP Application Layer) because DNS is an application-layer protocol.
+Then verify the configured DNS server and name resolution using `dig` or `nslookup`.
+- **HTTP 500 error:** Inspect the **Application Layer** first because the server received the request but encountered an internal error.
+Check the application logs, web server logs, and backend service.

 **3. Two follow-up checks during a real incident**